BA/BSc Applied Social Sciences (L431 / L305)

 The subject teaching that you choose will be taught in the department which will give you the experience of studying within different departments and use of their facilities.

 You will first choose your subject choices and then modules from that subject.
-You won't need to make your final decisions until your Intro week but subject and module guide will give you more detailed information to help you plan your degree your way.
+You won't need to make your final decisions until your Intro week but subject and module guides will give you more detailed information to help you plan your degree your way.

 We have created some example pathway infographics that can help you see what your degree could be like: